miklevin/MikeLev.in/_posts/2022-05-25-python-seo-step-1-persistent-dictionaries.md

 ---
 date: 2022-05-25
 title: "Python SEO Step #1: Persistent Dictionaries"
-permalink: /blog/python-seo-step-1-persistent-dictionaries/
 headline: "Master Python for SEO: Learn to Target Keywords, Collect Data, and Use Machine Learning Algorithms"
 description: In this session, I will teach you how to use Python for SEO, including how to target keywords, collect data, and use machine learning algorithms.
 We will use JupyterLab, Python dictionaries, and a context manager to eliminate extra code.
 I will also discuss SqliteDict, a free and open source SQL database, as a key/value system.
 Learn how to use URLs as keys in key/value pair systems, and gain a great understanding of how to use
 keywords: Python, SEO, JupyterLab, Python Dictionaries, Context Manager, SqliteDict, SQL Database, NoSQL, Key/Value Pair Systems, URLs, Keys, Value, Rows, Columns, Machine Learning Algorithms, Target Keywords, Collect Data
-categories: seo, sqlitedict, python, jupyterlab
+categories: python, jupyterlab, sqlitedict, urls, seo
+permalink: /blog/python-seo-step-1-persistent-dictionaries/
 layout: post
 ---

 # Getting Started with SEO Means Python